nophead/NopSCADlib/readme.md

 It contains lots of vitamins (the RepRap term for non-printed parts), some general purpose printed parts and some utilities.
-There are also Python scripts to generate Bills of Materials (BOMs), STL files for all the printed parts and DXF files for CNC routed parts in a project.
+There are also Python scripts to generate Bills of Materials (BOMs), STL files for all the printed parts, DXF files for CNC routed parts in a project and a manual containing assembly instructions and exploded views by scraping markdown embedded in OpenSCAD comments.
+Example project [here](examples/MainsbreakOutBox/readme.md).

 For some of examples of what it can make see the [gallery](gallery/readme.md).